Home » Symptoms » Dog Symptoms A-Z » Bleeding, Crusts, Pustules on the Skin, Mostly in the Head Area

 Bleeding, Crusts, Pustules on the Skin, Mostly in the Head Area in Dogs

-Bleeding, crusts, and pustules on the skin, often in the head area of dogs, are visible signs of a skin condition that can indicate various underlying problems, including infections, allergies, or autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body’s own cells or tissues as if they were foreign substances.
+Bleeding, Crusts, and Pustules on the skin, often in the head area of dogs, are visible signs of a skin disease that can indicate various underlying problems, including infections, allergies, or autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body’s own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus..
 These symptoms require a thorough examination to determine the cause and initiate appropriate treatment.

 Can Occur with the Following Diseases: